thaitype/typescript-clean-architecture/README.md

 ## 🧠 Dependency Injection

 This template uses [`@thaitype/ioctopus`](https://www.npmjs.com/package/@thaitype/ioctopus) — a simple, metadata-free IoC container for TypeScript that works across runtimes (Node, Edge, etc).

+However, this project use a forked version of `ioctopus` when the original package is fully support type-safety, this project will switch back to the original package, see [issue#3](https://github.com/thaitype/ioctopus/issues/3)

 ---